k-kagurazaka/sif-with-su/README.md

 SIF with su
 ===========

-Xposed module for concealing the su binary from the "Love Live!
-School Idol Festival (ja ver.)".
+Xposed module for concealing the su binary from "Love Live!
+School Idol Festival (JP)".

-If you are using others concealer such as the RootCloak and it works well, you don't need to use this app!
+If you are using another concealer such as RootCloak and it works well, you don't need to use this module!

 Download